 You may be asking yourself “Does My Dog Have Allergies?”
 Dogs with allergies are so common, there are millions of Google searches about dogs with allergies and entire Facebook groups devoted just to dogs with allergies!
 So how do you know if your dog has allergies or if it’s something else?

-Our current dog Ginger has food and environmental allergies.
+I have done extensive research on allergies because our current dog Ginger has food and environmental allergies.
 And our dog Abby past away years ago from complications to taking steroids for her allergies.
 Then I’ve had a few foster dogs that had signs of allergies.

 Let’s start with some of the allergy symptoms to look for in your dog:

 What if your dog is showing all the symptoms of allergies, but he actually has something else?
 The first thing you need to do is rule out any other health concerns.
 There are a few illness’ and such that can mimic allergies.